Chaim Potok: Biography

-In 1949, at the age of twenty, his stories were published in the literary magazine of Yeshiva University, which he also helped edit.
-In 1950, Potok graduated summa cum laude with a BA in English Literature.
+In 1949, at the age of twenty, Potok's stories were published in the literary magazine of Yeshiva University, which he also helped edit.
+In 1950, he graduated summa cum laude with a BA in English Literature.

-After four years of study at the Jewish Theological Seminary of America he was ordained as a Conservative rabbi.
-He was appointed director of LTF, Leaders Training Fellowship, a youth organization affiliated with Conservative Judaism.
+After four years of study at the Jewish Theological Seminary of America, Potok was ordained as a Conservative rabbi.
+He was appointed director of the Leaders Training Fellowship (LTF), a youth organization affiliated with Conservative Judaism.

 After receiving a master's degree in English literature, Potok enlisted with the U.S. Army as a chaplain.
 He served in South Korea from 1955 to 1957.
 He described his time in South Korea as a transformative experience.
 Brought up to believe that the Jewish people were central to history and God's plans, he experienced a region where there were almost no Jews and no anti-Semitism, yet whose religious believers prayed with the same fervor that he saw in Orthodox synagogues at home.

 Upon his return to the U.S., he joined the faculty of the University of Judaism in Los Angeles.
 Potok met Adena Sara Mosevitzsky, a psychiatric social worker, at Camp Ramah in Ojai, California, where he served as camp director from 1957 to 1959.
 They were married on June 8, 1958.
-In 1959, he began his graduate studies at the University of Pennsylvania and was appointed scholar-in-residence at Har Zion Synagogue in Philadelphia.
+In 1959, he began his graduate studies at the University of Pennsylvania and was appointed scholar-in-residence at Har Zion Temple in Philadelphia.
 In 1963, the Potoks were instructors at Camp Ramah in Nyack.
 Also in 1963, he began a year in Israel, where he wrote his doctoral dissertation on Solomon Maimon and began to write a novel.